 PCL challenged the issuance of air permits for power plants that would have violated the Federal Clean Air Act and California Environmental Quality Act (CEQA).

 PCL Intervened in a lawsuit that challenged fleet rules which required both public and private fleet owners to buy alternative fuel vehicles when making new purchases.
 The Federal district court has ruled in our favor requiring compliance.

-PCL organized a diesel working group to develop rules for fleet vehicles to convert their fleets to alternate fuels such as natural gas.
+PCL organized a diesel working group to develop rules for fleet vehicles to convert their fleets to alternative fuels such as natural gas.
 PCL convinced the city of Fresno to replace its old, dirty diesel buses with natural gas buses in its transit fleet.

 2003 – 2006

 2003 – Lead Safe Sacramento Campaign

 In 2003, PCLF developed the 4-year Lead Safe Sacramento Campaign that targeted various communities to assess their propensity for lead poisoning.
 PCL Foundation partnered with Sacramento County’s Childhood Illness and Injury Prevention program and their Lead Poisoning Prevention program, the Multicultural Education Program at CSU Sacramento, as well as with the St. Hope Academy, The Met High School, and Hiram Johnson High School to provide outreach and education to the school’s immediate neighborhoods.
 Our collaborative efforts identified households at risk and provided those families with tools and materials to identify potential hazards and ways to eliminate or reduce exposure.